dalelotts/angular-bootstrap-datetimepicker/README.md

 The <code>dropdownSelector</code> tells the datetimepicker which element is bound to the Twitter Bootstrap drop-down so the drop-down is toggled closed after the user selects a date/time.

-In addition, this example has a second class <code>date-dropdown</code> which enables use when other dropdowns are present.
+In addition, this example has an id of <code>date-dropdown</code> which, because ids should be unique for elements, ensures that your dropdown will function when other dropdowns are present on your page.

 ### Restrict past dates from being selected